servo/book/src/architecture/fonts.md

 But I don't know whether it will be accepted so I will explain important concepts here.
 First that everyone must understand, on first call `FontGroup` object is kinda empty.
 It contains only the names of fonts from `font-family` CSS property in the form of `SmallVec<[FontGroupFamily; 8]>`, `language_id` of current element and special `FontDescriptor` created from CSS-styles.

-Each `FontGroupFamily` represent `FontFamily` that may be represented on device as `single font file` or a set of font-files if we consider `segmented fonts`.
+Each `FontGroupFamily` represent `FontFamily` that may be represented on device as single font file or a set of font-files if we consider `segmented fonts`.
 Each `FontFamily` (`FontGroupFamily`) must have set of `FontDescriptor`s that allow to uniquely identify `FontFace` object within particular `font file`.

 That means that `FontGroup::FontDescriptor` represents some abstract `FontFace` that must be present in at least one of `FontFamily` objects.
 In case we will not be able to find it we will start `installed_font_fallback` procedure;

 `Language_id` is the new CSS4 feature that allow us to more accurately control visual representation.
 Lets say we have two `FontFamily` within specified list which have `FontFace` that will satisfy `FontGroup::FontDescriptor`.
 In that case old spec asked us to simply pick first one that satisfies the descriptor.
-CSS4 allows user to setup corresondance between language of the element an particular family that we want to use:
+CSS4 allows user to setup corresondance between language of the element and particular family that we want to use:
 ```html
 <!doctype html>
 <meta charset="utf-8">